MattylinkHeropon/GDRCompanionApp/README.md

 * Attach buff and debuff to it, and keep track of their duration.

 Planned features:
-* Support to magic, with a spellbook to save every spell you know.
+* Support to magic, with a spellbook to save every spell you know;
-* Interface to keep track of the prepared spell (for Prepared Caster) or Spell Slot (for Spontaneous Caster)
+* Interface to keep track of the prepared spell (for Prepared Caster) or Spell Slot (for Spontaneous Caster);
-* Support to DnD 4 "power" system
+* Support to DnD 4 "power" system;
 * A logo?

 # Credits and Licensing